 Best for most people: Progressive

 We believe that the best choice for motorcycle insurance for most people in Ohio is Progressive.
-Its complete coverage, affordable average price and positive reviews make it a standout among the state's other providers.
+Its complete coverage, affordable average price and positive reviews make it a standout among other providers in the state.

-With Progressive's motorcycle insurance, you get the protection of replacement cost protection with a standard policy.
-If you suffer a loss, replacement cost coverage reimburses you for the full amount without considering your property's depreciation.
-Often, providers charge extra for this coverage.
+With Progressive's motorcycle insurance, you get replacement cost protection with a standard policy.
+If you experience a loss, replacement cost coverage reimburses you for the full amount without considering your property's depreciation.
+Providers will often charge extra for this coverage.
 Additionally, Progressive's motorcycle insurance includes coverage for original equipment manufacturer parts and $3,000 for replacing or repairing accessories and custom parts.

 The provider also has the best customer service of the companies we surveyed.
-Its complaint index of 0.39 from the National Association of Insurance Commissioners (NAIC) indicates that Progressive receives nearly two-thirds fewer complaints than a typical insurer.
+Its complaint index of 0.47 from the National Association of Insurance Commissioners (NAIC) indicates that Progressive receives less than half the complaints than a typical insurer its size.

 Best for cheap motorcycle insurance: Geico

 Geico has the cheapest motorcycle insurance in Ohio by a sizable amount.
-The typical cost of coverage from this insurer is $271 per year — 53% cheaper than the statewide average.
-Geico also has a fairly good customer service complaint index of 0.62, a number well below the number the NAIC uses to designate a regular insurer of the same size: 1.0.
+Its typical cost of coverage is $321 per year — 48% cheaper than the statewide average.
+Geico also has a fairly good customer service complaint index of 0.67, well below the number the NAIC uses to designate a regular insurer of the same size: 1.0.

 You may be able to lower the cost of your motorcycle insurance even more by taking advantage of Geico's discounts.
 You could save money if you:

 - Meet an age threshold defined by your local representative

 - Complete a safety course